VINO656/NoteSync/README.md

 After logging in, you will be redirected to the dashboard (dashboard.php).
 From the dashboard, you can upload new notes, search for notes, and delete your own notes.

-**Sample Data**

-The NoteSync.sql file includes sample data:

-5 users with hashed passwords.
-5 notes associated with the sample users.

-To use these credentials:

-testuser1: password1
-testuser2: password2
-testuser3: password3
-testuser4: password4
-testuser5: password5

 # License